 - Kill enemies – harder ones are worth more

 - Save terrified townsfolk

 - Kill spies

 - Kill the final boss

 These points will be added to the tally at the end to help determine your final reward.

 Invasions should be completed with two friends (at most) for a higher chance at the best rewards.

-- PLATINUM (in Patch 6.1) awards a level 660 item plus a chance at obtaining an item which can summon a raid or world boss.
+- PLATINUM (1,300 points) awards the below items, a level 660 item, plus a chance at obtaining an item which can summon a raid or world boss.